Capital One $9.6M ERISA Settlement — Automatic Payment

 No. This is a non-opt-out class action certified under Federal Rule of Civil Procedure 23(b)(1).
 You cannot exclude yourself from the settlement.
 You are bound by the settlement terms whether you receive a payment or not.

-You can, however, object to the settlement if you disagree with any part of it.
-Objections must be filed with the court by May 26, 2026.
+You could, however, object if you disagreed with any part of the settlement.
+The deadline to file an objection with the court was May 26, 2026.

 What Are the Important Dates?